 When Shannon is not working, she is surfing, creating, making art, or music.
 Shannon also appreciates education and learning and is regularly pursuing educational goals.
 Currently, she continues to pursue her doctorate with a plan to continue to help children, teens, parents, and families.
 Providing effective treatment and staying informed with current developments and research in psychology is necessary and rewarding for Shannon.

-Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness Therapy
+Clinical approaches: Client-Centered Therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness Therapy

 I feel very comfortable talking to Shannon about what’s on my mind.
 I’m happy to be able to feel listened to for the first time in a long time.

 Written on Sep 02, 2020 after therapy with Shannon for 1 month on issues concerning depression, stress, anxiety, self esteem, career difficulties, coping with life changes, and compassion fatigue